rymurr/yocto_meteo_reader/README.md

 * make code safe and 'deploy' it
 * write some tests and docs
 * lots of error checking!
-* memory leak testing
 * write json storage message type
-* subscriber should have signal (ctrl-c) catching to empty queue before dying

 ##DEPLOY: